Your AI Content Has a People Problem

 Nobody sets out to write a cold, robotic company update that makes employees feel like a number.
 And yet, here we are.

 As AI tools have made it easier than ever to produce content fast, a quieter problem has been building: content that checks all the boxes but lands completely flat.
 It gets the facts right.
 It follows the structure.
 And somehow, it still feels like it was written by a very efficient machine that has never experienced a bad day, a difficult conversation, or the particular stress of a Tuesday afternoon all-hands meeting.
+If you're wondering whether your AI content workflow might have this problem, you're not alone.

 There's a term for the approach that fixes this: Human-in-the-Loop AI, or HITL.
 It's not a complicated concept.
 It just means that humans stay meaningfully involved in the AI content process, not as a rubber stamp at the end, but as active contributors to voice, judgment, and accountability.